foxBMS/foxbms-2/docs/software/modules/driver/dma/dma.rst

 Working with |freertos|
 ^^^^^^^^^^^^^^^^^^^^^^^

-Care must be taken if working with |freertos|: the OS will override the properties of the area defined in |halcogen|.
+Care must be taken if working with |freertos|: the OS will override the properties of the area defined in |ti-halcogen|.

 To avoid this, the function ``vPortStoreTaskMPUSettings()`` has to be modified.
 The code